davbree/square-artichoke-cb21e/content/pages/faq.md

       - type: ItemBlock
         title: How it this different from what we have today?
         text: >
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
         styles:
           title:
             textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
-        text: >
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left